 Prior to writing and the charity work I was a visual artist, working as a photographer for over twenty years and a painter.
 I studied fine art at Goldsmith College where I made drawings and paintings rooted in metaphysical ideas of Being.

 It was a mixture of my creative orientation, volunteer teaching and philosophical background that led to the founding of Create.
 The project work has tried to blend my creative nature with a philosophical view of humanity and the world that finds its roots in eastern philosophy, the ageless wisdom teachings and Advaita Vedanta.
-I have studied a wide range of eminent teachers from the Indian Vedanta tradition including Bhagavan Ramana Maharshi, Sri Nirsagadatta Maharaj and Shankaracharya, as well as the Gospel of Ramakrishna and others, and the works of Alice A. Baliey, who was the amanuensis for one of the Masters of Wisdom, The Tibetan, for over thirty years, and J. Krishnamurti.
+I have studied a wide range of eminent teachers from the Indian Vedanta tradition including Bhagavan Ramana Maharshi, Sri Nirsagadatta Maharaj and Shankaracharya, as well as the Gospel of Ramakrishna and others, the works of Alice A. Baliey, who was the amanuensis for one of the Masters of Wisdom, The Tibetan, for over thirty years, Benjamin Creme, J. Krishnamurti and others.

 The teachings given so far by Maitreya the World Teacher colour much of my writings, His call for sharing, social justice and freedom is something close to the heart of many of us.
 The implementation of these principles of goodness would go far towards overcoming the various interrelated crises besieging humanity.